korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 So notice, in IntelliJ that it has a special icon next to this makeNoise method, the little o with an arrow.
 This is IntelliJ telling us this method is overriding a parent class's method.
-Another option, is to use IntelliJ's code generation tool to override methods.
+Another option is to use IntelliJ's code generation tool to override methods.

 Let's use that way now, to override the move method on Animal.
 Select 'Code' from the menu, but let's select 'Override Methods' this time.